 Uncertain tax positions are evaluated based upon the facts and circumstances that exist at each reporting period.
 Subsequent changes in judgement based upon new information may lead to changes in recognition, derecognition, and measurement.
 Adjustment may result, for example, upon resolution of an issue with the taxing authorities or expiration of a statute of limitations barring an assessment for an issue.
 The Company recognizes a tax benefit from an uncertain tax position when it is more-likely-than-not that it will be sustained upon examination by tax authorities.
+As of December 31, 2020, the Company had gross unrecognized tax benefits of \$0.5 million, none of which would affect the effective tax rate if recognized.
+The Company does not anticipate any significant changes in its unrecognized tax benefits over the next 12 months.
+The Company's policy is to recognize the interest expense and/or penalties related to income tax matters as a component of income tax expense.
+The Company had no accrual for interest or penalties on its balance sheet at December 31, 2020 and has not recognized interest and/or penalties in its statement of operations for the year ended December 31, 2020 or 2019.

-The following table summarizes the changes to the gross unrecognized tax benefits for the years ended December 31, 2018 and 2019:
+The following table summarizes the changes to the gross unrecognized tax benefits for the years ended December 31, 2020 and 2019:

-Year Year Ended
+Year En Decembe

-Decem December 31,

-2018 2019
+2020 2019

-Balance at beginning of year \$ \$ 20 \$ 20
+Balance at beginning of year 33 20

-Additions related to current year positions 20 13
+Additions related to current year positions 217 13

+Additions related to prior year positions 242

+Decreases related to prior year positions (4)

-Balance at end of year \$ 20 \$ 33
+Balance at end of year 488 33

 The Company is subject to taxation in the United States and California.
 All tax years from inception are subject to examination by federal and state tax authorities.
 The Company's practice is to recognize interest and penalties related to income tax matters in income tax expense.
-No interest or penalties related to income tax matters have been incurred at December 31, 2018 and 2019 and the years then ended.
+No interest or penalties related to income tax matters have been incurred at December 31, 2020 and 2019 and the years then ended.
 Further, the Company is not currently under examination by any federal, state, or local tax authority.